polyfractal/athletic/readme.md

         $this->data = array('field' => 'value');
     }
 ```
 Next, we have some private variables and a setUp() method.
-Like PHPUnit, `setUp()` is invoked once at the beginning of each benchmark run.
+The `setUp()` method is invoked once at the beginning of each benchmark iteration.
 This is a good place to instantiate variables that are important to the benchmark itself, populate data, build database connections, etc.  In this example, we are building two "Indexing" classes and a sample piece of data.  *(More details about setup and tear down are further down in this document)*

 ```php
     /**